-The Institute of Ismaili Studies has established an Alumni Research Grant.
+The Institute of Ismaili Studies has an established Alumni Research Grant.
 The purpose of this grant is to support alumni who wish to pursue further research, present research papers at academic conferences (not including papers that are based on research undertaken during their studies at the IIS), publish articles, or undertake field studies in areas of relevance to the IIS.

 Dagikhudo Dagiev, Class of 2003Conducted field research in Tajikistan to collect materials relating to Ismaili Studies for the Bibliographical Studies of Russian, Soviet and post-Soviet scholarsAzmeena A Goawala, Class of 2010Presented a paper entitled “Understanding the ways and the impact of students making personal connection with the content of the curriculum in Pakistani Religious Education context” at the International Journal of Arts & Sciences (IJAS) Conference for Academic Disciplines, Harvard Medical School, Boston, USAAbdulmamad Iloliev, Class of 2002Presented a paper entitled “Migration and Racism: A Case Study of Tajik Labour Migrants in Russia” at a Joint Regional Conference of the Association for Slavic, East European and Eurasian Studies and the Central Eurasian Studies Society, Astana, KazakhstanMunir Jaria, Class of 2012Presented a paper entitled “International Islam On The Crossroads Of Religio-Cultural Appropriation: Case Of Nairuzi (Mwaka Koga) And Pomeri Chid (Pamiri House)” at the International Journal of Arts and Science Conference, Ryerson University's International Learning Center, Toronto, CanadaShahida Khan, Class of 2010Presented a paper entitled “An Investigation of the Impact of Active Learning Approach within an Ismaili Religious Education Class in Karachi, Pakistan” at the International Journal of Arts and Sciences Conference for Academic Disciplines, Harvard Medical School, Boston, USAParvez Kotadia, Class of 2012Presented a paper entitled “Use of Problem-Based Learning Approach to teach Islamic Ethics: An Action Research in the Indian context” at the International Academic Forum, International Conference on Social Sciences, Brighton, UKNacim Pak-Shiraz, Class of 2002Presented a paper entitled “Constructions of Masculinity in Iranian Cinema” at the Tenth Biennial Iranian Studies Conference, International Society for Iranian Studies, Montreal, CanadaMuzaffar Zoolshoev, Class of 2004Conducted research to identify archives and material relating to the Panjebhais in the state library and regional archives in Tajikistan